Oh woman, I see the strain in your face.

 In its scheme to cause mankind to forsake

-That within us is good:
+That within us which is good:

 Hearts of compassion and thoughts of brotherhood.